 How to Make Ekuru

 In a typical Nigerian setting, you can eat Beans as a porridge or just plain.
 Moi Moi, on the other hand, is a popular value-added form of beans.
 Some call it Bean pudding; others call it bean cake.
-It is prepared by grinding and cooking bean paste after the skin has been peeled.
+It is prepared by grinding and cooking bean paste after peeling the skin.
 The trendy version of Moi Moi goes with a lot of ingredients that make it delicious and colorful.
 However, we would be discussing the White Moi Moi, popularly known as Ekuru.

 It is usually served with Obe ata, or you can use any sauce of your choice.